jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Platform-Agreement/Privacy-Policy.md

 **4.2.6 Please note that separate device information, log information, etc., are information that cannot identify the identity of a specific natural person.
 If we combine such information with other information to identify the identity of a specific natural person or use it in conjunction with personal information, such information will be treated as personal information during the combined use, unless authorized by you or otherwise stipulated by laws and regulations, we will anonymize and de-identify such personal information.**

-**4.2.7 Support information for user account: Based on the user consultation records, failure reporting records and troubleshooting process (such as communication or call records) for user failures generated by your use of JD Cloud services, JD Cloud will respond more promptly to your help requests through recording, analyzing such information in order to improve services.**
+**4.2.7 Support information for user account: Based on the user consultation records, failure reporting records and troubleshooting process (such as communication or call records) for user failures generated by your use of JD Cloud & AI services, JD Cloud & AI will respond more promptly to your help requests through recording, analyzing such information in order to improve services.**

 **4.3 We may collect and use your information through Cookies and other related technologies.**